-No. DOCUMENTATION YES NO N/A] la An appropriate Ordnance Survey Map SENT BY ENGINEER (recommendation is a map to the scale of ENGINEED 1:10,000/10:10,560, i.e., equivalent to a six inch map) LICOTOLLK l ./ lb The proposed access route to the site from the public 1./ road across tidal foreshore must also be shown 2a Scale drawing of the structures to be used ا (recommended scale normally 1:100 for structures).
-2. Calada a constant de la constant de 2b Scale drawing of farm layout (recommended scale l normally 1:200 for layout) - 3 The prescribed application fee 4 Environmental Impact Statement (EIS), if required -2 4a Natura Impact Statement (NIS), if required 1 5 Water Quality Analysis Report, if appropriate 1 1 6 Decision of Planning Authority under the Planning 1.
-Acts, if required 1 7 Copy of Licence under Section 4 of the Local Government (Water Pollution) Act, 1977 - Effluent Discharge, if required 8 If the applicant is a limited Company within the 1 meaning of the Companies Act 1963, as amended, a copy of the Certificate of Incorporation and 1 1 Memorandum and Articles of Association. ļ 9 If the applicant is a Co-operative, a copy of the 1 Certificate of Incorporation and Rules of the Co- 1 operative Society 10 Integrated Pest Management Plan, if required 11 Alien Species documentation, if required.
+No. DOCUMENTATION YES NO N/A] 1a An appropriate Ordnance Survey Map (recommendation is a map to the scale of 1:10,000/10:10,560, i.e., equivalent to a six inch map) - SENTBY ENGINEER.
+1b The proposed access route to the site from the public road across tidal foreshore must also be shown - 2a Scale drawing of the structures to be used (recommended scale normally 1:100 for structures).
+2b Scale drawing of farm layout (recommended scale normally 1:200 for layout) 3 The prescribed application fee 1 4 Environmental Impact Statement (EIS), if required 1 4a Natura Impact Statement (NIS), if required 1, 5 Water Quality Analysis Report, if appropriate 1 6 Decision of Planning Authority under the Planning Acts, if required 7 Copy of Licence under Section 4 of the Local Government (Water Pollution) Act, 1977 - Effluent Discharge, if required 8 If the applicant is a limited Company within the meaning of the Companies Act 1963, as amended, a copy of the Certificate of Incorporation and Memorandum and Articles of Association.
+9 If the applicant is a Co-operative, a copy of the Certificate of Incorporation and Rules of the Co-operative Society 10 Integrated Pest Management Plan, if required - 11 Alien Species documentation, if required.
+1 -